Tile Maps

 2. Use the tile set to create a design.

-Explore a different idea everyday.
+Explore a different idea every day.
 If you need some ideas, consider using one of the following prompts.

 paper pixels vectors typography self-portrait 3d hexagons triangles photocopier big huge edge corner pattern trade teamwork stamps scissors make-things-that-make-things